 The average home version overlock sewing machine, sews 900 to 1500 stitches per minute, depending on the make and model.This makes light work of all your projects.

-The overlock is not essential to have in your in your sewing endeavours, however it is certainly a helpful machine to have, working side by side with your regular machine.
+Althought the overlock is not essential to have in your sewing room, it is certainly a helpful machine to have working side by side with your regular machine.

 The serger sewing machine offers fast completion of seams and decorative stitches, as well as a more professional looking project.
 So if you can afford to add it to your team of tools it is highly recommended.